Generating Access Tokens for Server Side APIs

 • Set appropriate permissions for the technical account user in the AEM environment

-Users with access to the AEM as a Cloud Service developer console will see the integrations tab in the Developer Console for a given environment.
-A user with the AEM as a Cloud Service Environment administrator role can create, view or manage credentials.
+Users with access to the AEM as a Cloud Service developer console see the integrations tab in the Developer Console for a given environment.
+A user with the AEM as a Cloud Service Environment administrator role can create, view, or manage credentials.

-Clicking the Create new technical account button, a new set of credentials will be created that includes client id, client secret, private key, certificate, and configuration for author and publish tiers of the environment, regardless of the pod selection.
+Clicking Create new technical account, a set of credentials is created that includes client id, client secret, private key, certificate, and configuration for author and publish tiers of the environment, regardless of the pod selection.

 Creating a new Technical Account

-A new browser tab will open up displaying the credentials.
+A new browser tab opens up, displaying the credentials.
 You can use this view to download the credentials by pressing the download icon next to the status title:

 Download Credentials